We who travel are a different breed.

-If you're an inconsolable traveller, or you one day want to be, check out this list of things only travellers can understand.
+If you’re an inconsolable traveler, or you one day want to be, check out this list of things only travelers can understand.

 We’re sure you’ll know what we mean.

 3. The more you travel, the more places you find where you want to travel.
-You have a 4-figure long list of places you want to go, and that makes it extremely difficult to pick a place to go.
+You have a 4-figure long list of places you want to go, which makes it extremely difficult to pick a place to go.

 4. The clock on your phone has at least five locations.

-5. You get annoyed when a friend or coworkers tells you they wish they could afford to travel like you -- even though you're pretty sure they make more money than you.
+5. You get annoyed when a friend or coworker tells you they wish they could afford to travel like you — even though you’re pretty sure they make more money than you.